cloudposse/github-action-validate-codeowners/README.md

-Copy the `sample_workflow_file.yml` file from this repository into the `.github/workflows` folder of the repository to which you'd like to add Validate CODEOWNERS functionality.
+Copy the `.github/workflows/validate-codeowners.yml` file from this repository into the `.github/workflows` folder of the repository to which you'd like to add Validate CODEOWNERS functionality.
-This will cause the validation functionality to execute whenever any event occurs on any pull request, or whenever an owner of the repository requests it, via the `workflow_dispatch` trigger.
+This will cause the validation functionality to execute whenever any event occurs on any pull request.

+## Examples

+Here's a real world example:
+- [`github-action-validate-codeowners`](https://github.com/cloudposse/github-action-validate-codeowners/.github/workflows/validate-codeowners.yml) - The self-testing Validate CODEOWNERS GithHub Action